What’s in this issue?

 6 Elements to Check Before Buying a Multifamily Property

-If you’re thinking about investing in multifamily properties this year, now may be the perfect time.
-Analysts report that demand for rental units should remain steady over the next four years, as home prices and mortgage rates remain high and occupancy rates remain above 95%.
+If you’re considering investing in multifamily properties this year, your timing could be great.
+Analysts report that demand for rental units should remain strong through 2023 as home prices and mortgage rates stay high and occupancy rates hover above 95%.

 That said, you’ll want to conduct due diligence and consider multiple variables before making such investments.
 A few to examine:

-Building elements.
-Examine everything from windows to insulation to plumbing to wiring, estimating both repair costs and utility expenses.
-Make sure there is no hidden mold and no fire or water damage.
-Does the market in the area require upgrades?
+• Building elements.
+Inspect the condition of everything from windows to insulation to plumbing to wiring, gauging both repair costs and utility expenses.
+Check for fire and water damage and hidden mold.
+Are upgrades needed to align with the area market?

-Potential rental income.
-Consider the building’s amenities.
-What is the area’s upscale level?
-Is it too upscale or not upscale enough?
-Are there any vacancy rates or prices in the area?
-What is the cap rate?
-How much is it likely to resell for?
-Are all numbers in line with your investment goals?
+• Potential rental income.
+Factor in the building’s amenities.
+Is it too upscale or not upscale enough for the area?
+What are area prices and vacancy rates?
+Cap rate?
+What’s the probable resale value?
+Do all numbers line up with your investment goals?

-Regulatory issues.
-Ensure your business is compliant with building codes, real estate taxes, zoning requirements, and rent control laws, as well as pending legislation that could impact your profitability.
+• Regulatory issues.
+Check out rules regarding building codes, real estate taxes, zoning and rent control, plus insurance requirements and pending legislation that could impact profits.

-Willingness to serve as landlord.
-In some cases, you may not have the necessary skills, time, or patience to deal with issues that arise.
+• Willingness to serve as landlord.
+You may simply not have the skills, time or patience for issues that can arise.

 Study: Millennials Renting by Choice Boose Market

-Some U.S. adults will always rent instead of buying, but analysts believe an increasing number are doing so out of choice these days.
+While a certain segment of U.S. adults will always rent residences instead of buying, analysts believe a greater number these days are doing so by choice — not due to financial limitations.

-The “lifestyle” segment is expected to boost the country’s rental rate by 6.3% in 2023.
+That so-called “lifestyle” segment is slated to help boost the country’s rental rate by 6.3% in 2023.

-In a 2021 study, high-earning millennials led the trend, but high-earning Gen Xers and boomers have also increased rental applications.
-A 20% increase in the number of rental applications submitted by millennials in 2021; 39% of applications came from those with an annual income of $50,000 or more
+One 2021 study points to high-earning millennials as leading the trend, though high-earning Gen Xers and boomers have also increased their rental applications.
+Millennials’ share of all rental applications grew 20% in 2021; those with annual incomes of $50,000-plus submitted 39% of all rental apartment applications

-A surge of high-income millennial applicants was observed in Macon, GA, among smaller cities, and in Indianapolis among big cities.
+Macon, GA, saw the highest surge of high-income millennial applicants among smaller cities, Indianapolis among big cities.

 Wal-Mart to Close Tech Hubs and Stores